-A 300+ Lumen headlamp and reflective clothing help, and so do running shoes that reflect light from a distance.
+A 300+ Lumen headlamp and reflective clothing helps, but so do running shoes that reflect light from a distance.
 Being seen is a matter of road safety in urban areas.
 Motorists can pick up reflectivity from a few hundred meters away for better situational awareness.

 There was a time when regular road and trail running shoes came with all the reflectivity that one needed.
 More often than not, the tongue label, logos, the heel, and even the outsoles had reflective trims.

-Brands like Asics, New Balance, and Saucony continue to offer low-light visibility aids on their summer catalog but they’re nowhere close to 2013-14 levels.
+Brands like Asics, New Balance, and Brooks continue to offer low-light visibility on their summer catalog but they’re nowhere close to 2013-14 levels.

 To be fair to the brands, the evolution of the running shoe design hasn’t been kind to reflectivity.

-Nike and adidas switched to knit uppers before the rest of the industry followed suit.
-Companies like Asics and Saucony haven’t switched over their entire collection to the knit form factor – and that is partly the reason why some of their regular models are suitable night runners.
+Nike and adidas switched to knit uppers, and the rest of the industry followed suit.
+Companies like Asics and Brooks haven’t switched over their entire collection to the knit form factor – and that is partly the reason why some of their regular models can accommodate shiny trims.

-To give credit where it’s due, Nike has always offered a seasonal assortment of running shoes that combined visibility elements with weatherized features like water repellency.
-It is called the Shield collection, though there were a couple of years when it was also called ‘Flash.’
-You can read a review of the 2011 Nike Lunarglide Shield here to get a sense of how far back this goes.
+To give credit where it’s due, Nike has always offered a seasonal assortment of running shoes that combines visibility elements with weatherized features like water repellency.
+It is called the Shield collection, though there were a couple of years when it was called the ‘Flash.’
+You can read our review of the 2011 Nike Lunarglide Shield here to get a sense of how far back this goes.

 The adidas SolarBoost 19 reflective is also an option.
-Strangely, finding this running shoe was a bit of a treasure hunt because adidas makes no mention of this variant.
-A quick search yields only the Nite Jogger – which is a reflective sneaker.
+Strangely, finding this running shoe was a bit of a treasure hunt because adidas makes no attempt to advertise this variant.
+The Alphaedge 4D sells in a reflective trim, but then that 3D-printed shoe is $200.

 With the rest of the athletic footwear brands, shiny running shoes have been a sporadic affair.
-Saucony releases its ‘Runshield’ versions from time to time; this year, there’s a Brooks Glycerin that happens to suitable for late night runs.
-New Balance occasionally does something for winter but we don’t see anything except for the ‘Chase the Lite’ FuelCell Echo.
+Saucony releases its ‘Runshield’ versions from time to time, but this guide doesn’t have any.
+New Balance occasionally does something for winter but we don’t see anything at this moment.

 We recommend getting something from the Asics Lite-show or the Nike Shield pack.
-Most of the models offer a good blend of weather protection and low-light elements.
+Most of those models offer a good blend of weather protection and low-light elements.
 If you want your reflective running shoe to do it all, then the Pegasus 36 Trail Gore-Tex is our top pick.

 Adidas has done a terrible job of advertising this particular SolarBoost; it hides in plain sight along with other non-reflective versions.